Nonviolent protest makes revolution unstoppable by changing the incentives of the oppressor.

 - Psychological: We want someone “lower” to project our shame onto (not usually consciously expressed)

-New problem: But that’s what “bad guys” do, and nobody wants to be the bad guy.
-How can we meet our needs while still feeling like we’re the good guys?
+Problem: If I have a physical or economic advantage, I can just take what I want.
+But that’s what “bad guys” do, and I don’t want to be the bad guy.
+How can I meet my needs while still feeling like I’m a “good guy”?

 Solution: Find a narrative in which overpowering and exploiting others will seem virtuous, or at least neutral.

-Solution: If the people we want to exploit are seen as inferior, perhaps fit to be exploited, perhaps even benefiting from being exploited, we can make exploiting them seem virtuous.
+Solution: If the people I want to exploit are inferior, perhaps fit to be exploited, perhaps even benefiting from being exploited, then exploiting them is virtuous.

 New problem: There’s no reason to believe others are inferior.

 - Step 1: Idealization.
-Fearing we are barbaric, we idealize civility — we create an unspoken, personal definition of what civility looks and feels like — and then we try to live up to that ideal.
-Our ideal of civility often conveniently de-prioritizes our areas of potential barbarism.
+Fearing we are barbaric, we idealize “civility” — we create an unspoken, personal definition of what civility looks and feels like, and then we try to live up to that ideal.
+Our ideal of civility often conveniently de-prioritizes our own areas of potential barbarism.

-Our “personal civility rules” — or respectability rules, humanity rules, morality rules, etc. — are shaped by our whole life experience, and help us defend ourselves from vicious self-judgment and shame.
+Our “personal civility rules” from Step 1— or respectability rules, morality rules, whatever you want to call it — help defend us from our own vicious self-judgment and shame.

-But their inevitable by-product is prejudice, negative feelings toward people who are different.
-These negative feelings, which we could never admit come from ourselves, can be extremely useful in justifying to ourselves the sense of superiority required to oppress others.
+But the inevitable by-product of this self-protection mechanism is prejudice— negative feelings toward people who are different.
+These negative feelings, which we could never admit come from ourselves, can be useful in justifying to ourselves the sense of superiority required to oppress others.

 Therefore, the oppressor’s solution to “there’s no reason to believe others are inferior” is to accept and double-down on the negative feelings about others that are the by-product of their defense against their own consciences.

-Whatever the others seem to the oppressor to be — barbaric, stupid, servile, etc. — the oppressor’s incentive is to look for more evidence of this and amplify it.
+Whatever the others appear to the oppressor to be — barbaric, stupid, servile, etc. — the oppressor’s incentive is to look for more evidence of this and amplify it.

 The Unstoppable Revolutionary

-Nonviolent protest is unstoppable because it unstoppably inclines the oppressor’s incentives toward goodness.
+Nonviolent protest is unstoppable because it unstoppably inclines the oppressor’s incentives toward truth and justice.

-In the example above, “evidence of inferiority” allows the oppressor to launder his moral sense — by being relentlessly exemplary, revolutionaries halt the laundering process.
-This is why self-scrutiny, dignity, innocence, etc. are nonviolent protest requirements.
+In the example above, “evidence of inferiority” allows the oppressor to launder his moral sense.
+By being relentlessly exemplary, nonviolent revolutionaries halt the laundering process.
+This is why self-scrutiny, dignity, innocence, etc. are required for nonviolent protest.